cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * `neutral`: Mindcode applies dynamic optimizations making the code either smaller or faster (or both) than the original code.
 * `size`: Mindcode applies dynamic optimizations leading to the smallest code possible, even at the expense of execution speed.

-The `goal` option's scope is local, and it is possible to set the desired goal for individual functions, statements, or blocks of code.
-See [Option scopes](SYNTAX-5-OTHER.markdown#option-scope).
+The `goal` option's scope is local, and it is possible to set the desired goal for individual functions, statements, or blocks of code (see [Option scopes](SYNTAX-5-OTHER.markdown#option-scope)).
+As a consequence, dynamic optimizations matching two or even all three goals may be available.
+The optimizer performs all possible `size` optimizations first, then all possible `neutral` optimizations, and finally all possible `speed` optimizations.

 ## Optimization efficiency